-The main physiological functions of cathepsin D include degradation of growth factors and polypeptide hormones, processing of enzyme inhibitors and activators, metabolic degradation of intracellular proteins, activation of enzymatic precursors, regulation of programmed cell death and brain antigen processing.
-Over-expression of cathepsin D is found to stimulate metastasis and tumorigenicity, there are also evidence for it initiating tumor apoptosis.
-Mutations in this gene are known to be involved in the pathogenesis of several diseases such as Alzheimer disease and breast cancer.
+Main functions of cathepsin D includes; degradation of growth factors and polypeptide hormones, processing of enzyme inhibitors and activators, metabolic degradation of intracellular proteins, activation of enzymatic precursors, regulation of programmed cell death and brain antigen processing.
+Over-expression is found to stimulate metastasis and tumorigenicity, there are also evidence for it initiating tumor apoptosis.
 This protease has been used as an independent marker of poor prognosis in breast cancer, a useful tool in correlating with the incidence of clinical metastasis.

-The minimum detection sensitivity level of cathepsin D using this human cathepsin-D ELISA kit was 10.0 pg/ml.
-The dynamic assay range for this kit is 156.0 – 10,000 pg/ml.
+The minimum detection sensitivity level of cathepsin D (CTSD) using current cathepsin-D ELISA kit was 28.125 pg/ml.
+The dynamic range for this assay is 46.875 – 3,000 pg/ml.